MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-online-endpoints.md

 ### Register your model and environment

-Before you deploy your model to Azure, you are advised to register the model and environment in advance and specify their registered names and versions during deployment.
-This allows you to reuse registered assets without uploading them every time you create deployments, and to increase reproducibility and traceability.
+We recommend that you register your model and environment before deployment to Azure so that you can specify their registered names and versions during deployment.
+Registering your assets allows you to reuse them without the need to upload them every time you create deployments, thereby increasing reproducibility and traceability.

 > [!NOTE]
 > Unlike deployment to Azure, local deployment doesn't support using registered models and environments.
 Rather, local deployment uses local model files and uses environments with local files only.